Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

-The first online procedures with simultaneous true discovery guarantees were proposed by \citet{katsevich2020simultaneous}, who developed two such procedures called \texttt{online-simple} and \texttt{online-adaptive}.
+Existing online procedures with simultaneous true discovery guarantees were proposed by \citet{katsevich2020simultaneous} and \citet{iqraa2024false}.
 Their setting involved observing one p-value for each hypothesis (as is standard in multiple testing) but in this section, we will show that these methods can be uniformly improved by \texttt{SeqE-Guard} by employing specific choices of the sequential e-values.
+Furthermore, we show that \texttt{SeqE-Guard} even uniformly improves some existing offline procedures.